 for release by Deutsche Grammophon in 2014, with Sunwook Kim, Alban Gerhardt and Wu Wei as soloists.
 In 2010, Unsuk Chin was announced by Esa-Pekka Salonen as new Artistic Director of the Philharmonia Orchestra's Music of Today series in London.

 In 2011, the BBC Symphony Orchestra's Total Immersion Day at London's Barbican Centre focused on her music.
 In 2012 Unsuk Chin was awarded the Ho-Am Prize, the most prestigious within the arts sector in Korea.
-Recent works include Graffiti
+Graffiti

-for chamber orchestra, premiered by the Los Angeles Philharmonic and Gustavo Dudamel, a Clarinet Concerto
+for chamber orchestra was composed for the Los Angeles Philharmonic and Gustavo Dudamel in 2013, a Clarinet Concerto

-commissioned by Roche for soprano Barbara Hannigan and the Lucerne Festival Academy Orchestra conducted by Simon Rattle, and Mannequin
+was commissioned by Roche for soprano Barbara Hannigan and the Lucerne Festival Academy Orchestra conducted by Simon Rattle in 2014, and Mannequin

 Unsuk Chin has been published exclusively by Boosey & Hawkes since 1994.